 To bridge the gap between what one is entitled to and the actual costs, France has adopted a system of ‘top-up’ health insurance.
 These policies are also known as mutuelles or complémentaires.
+About 85% of French nationals subscribe to such policies (and they are equally available to expatriates of different nationalities).
 These insurance policies can provide you with comprehensive health insurance and peace of mind, but they can be complicated to understand, not just because they come in a bewildering array . . . which is where we at our Eauze office come in because we can explain the differences between our Generali policies and help you choose a policy that is appropriate to your needs.

 It helps to know in advance that these ‘top-up’ policies come with some clear ‘rules’: